AthenaCore/AwesomeResponsibleAI/README.md

 Standards can be understood as formal specifications of best practices as well.
 There is a growing number of standards related to AI.
 You can search for the latest in the [Standards Database](https://aistandardshub.org/ai-standards-search/) from [AI Standards Hub](https://aistandardshub.org).

+There are some open standards such as [RSL](https://rslstandard.org), focused on content licensing, that still need to gain traction in the market.

 ###  Standards

 ### CEN Standards